MasoniteFramework/docs/caching.md

 This will create a `bootstrap/cache/key.txt` file which contains a simple `value`.

+**Also note that the directory will be automatically created if it does not exist.**

 ## Caching For Time

 We may only want to cache something for a few seconds or a few days so we can do something like: